wallarm/product-documentation/docs/latest/about-wallarm-waf/api-discovery.md

     API Discovery uses the `wallarm_instance` value to identify the application the traffic is flowing to and build a separate API structure for each application.
 If the `wallarm_instance` directive is not configured, structures of all APIs are grouped in one tree.
 2. Send a request to enable traffic analysis with API Discovery to the [Wallarm technical support](mailto:support@wallarm.com).
 The request should include the following data:

-    * Name of your company account registered in the Wallarm Console.
+    * Name of your company account registered in Wallarm Console.
     * Name of the used [Wallarm Cloud](overview.md#cloud).
     * IDs of applications that should be discovered by API Discovery.
 Application ID is the value of `wallarm_instance`.
 To enable API Discovery for all applications, you do not need to send IDs of each application.

         Wallarm technical support will duplicate the applications records in the Wallarm Console → **Settings** → **Applications**.
 Each duplicate record will have the prefix `[API Discovery]`, application name, and a unique ID.
-For example, if enabling API Discovery for all applications, the list of applications in the Wallarm Console will look as follows:
+For example, if enabling API Discovery for all applications, the list of applications in Wallarm Console will look as follows:

         ![!Applications for API Discovery](../images/about-wallarm-waf/api-discovery/apps-for-api-discovery.png)

         Duplicate applications are used to split the API structure tree by applications and separate the API structure and custom ruleset trees in the **Profile & Rules** section.

 Once the API Discovery module is enabled, it will start the traffic analysis and API structure building.
-The API structure will be displayed in the **Profile & Rules** section of the Wallarm Console.
+The API structure will be displayed in the **Profile & Rules** section of Wallarm Console.

 ## API structure visualization

-The structure of each application API is displayed as a separate tree in the **Profile & Rules** section of the Wallarm Console.
+The structure of each application API is displayed as a separate tree in the **Profile & Rules** section of Wallarm Console.

 In the title of each tree, the record name duplicating the application that uses the presented API structure is displayed.
 The name of the duplicating record has the format of `[API Discovery] <YOUR_APP_NAME>`.
 The API structure tree includes the following elements: